Boat collision in Thunder Bay harbour sends six to hospital | CBC News

 According to Thunder Bay Fire Rescue, three of the patients were brought to shore on Harbour Rescue 1 followed by the less injured in a Coast Guard boat.

-Fire Rescue stated six ambulances were on scene with paramedics taking over patient care when they arrived at the landing.
+Six ambulances were on scene with paramedics taking over patient care when they arrived at the landing, Fire Rescue said.

+All individuals were transported to the Thunder Bay Regional Health Sciences Centre to receive treatment, Snyder said.
+One person remains in hospital in serious condition as a result of their injuries.

+Thunder Bay Police continue to investigate the matter and are requesting the public to report any information regarding the collision to the Thunder Bay Police Service Traffic Unit at 807-684-1200.